|1||Dawn Bread Kot Lakhpat|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Lahore air is currently 11 times above WHO exposure recommendation
+PM2.5 concentration in Lahore is currently 12.7 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 137 US AQI